hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 ### Example: One-way ANOVA with non-normal data

-In this example we will run an ANOVA with non-normal data.
+In this example we will run an ANOVA with non-normal (count) data.
 To do this we first must load the InsectSprays data:

 ``` r